CentreForDigitalHumanities/I-analyzer/README.md

 To get an instance running, do the following.
 Ideally run using a `virtualenv`:

 1. Install the ElasticSearch (https://www.elastic.co/) and MySQL daemons on the server or your local machine.
 2. Start your ElasticSearch Server.
+Make sure cross-origin handling is set up correctly for it to be accessible by the web user.
 3. Install the PIP requirements.
 ```
 cd api